R3mmurd/Tetris/README.md

 The game is designed for playing with the keyboard.
 Control keys are:

-- Left: move the current block a position to the left.
+- Left arrow: move the current block a position to the left.
-- Right: move the current block a position to the right.
+- Right arrow: move the current block a position to the right.
-- Up: rotates the current block counterclock wise.
+- Up arrow: rotates the current block counterclockwise.
-- Down: rotates the current block clock wise.
+- Down arrow: move the current block down a position.
 - U: rotates the current block 180º.
 - Space bar: drop the current block.
 It counts for your score.
 - C: Try to make cheat.
-It means, if your score is greater than 100 points, then the next piece will be the cheat piece and you'll be penalized with 100 points less in your score.
+It means if your score is greater than 100 points, then the next piece will be the cheat piece and you'll be penalized with 100 points less in your score.
-- P: pause or resume game.
+- P: pause or resume the game.
-- R: reinit the game when it has finished.
+- R: restart the game when it has finished.

-The game ends according the classic game rule for ending.
+he game ends according to the classic game rule for ending.

 ## Requirements